Stash Invest Review 2023

-Stash requires no minimum balance in your account, and there's also no minimum investment required to begin.
-So it's a great place to start if you want to learn how to invest but don't have a lot of cash to do so.
+Stash requires no minimum balance in your personal portfolio, and there's also no minimum investment required to begin.
+So it can be a great place to start if you want to learn how to invest but don't have a lot of cash to do so.

 Stash Invest Features

-- SIPC Protection — Your funds with Stash are covered by the Securities Investor Protection Corporation (SIPC) through the clearing agency (see below).
+- SIPC Protection — Your funds with Stash are held by the clearing agency Apex Clearing Corporation which is a member of the Securities Investor Protection Corporation (SIPC) (see below).

-- Third-Party Clearing Agency — Investments with Stash are held through the Apex Clearing Corporation.
+- Third-Party Clearing Agency — Investments with Stash are held through the Apex Clearing Corporation, a third-party SEC-registered broker-dealer and member FINRA/SIPC.
 Apex is the firm that handles the custody of assets, reporting, trade confirmation, settlement, and securities delivery in Stash.

-- Fractional Shares— Stash allows you to hold fractional shares, meaning you can hold less than one complete share in your portfolio.
-This comes in handy with expensive stocks, such as Amazon, which costs more than $100 per share.
+- Fractional Shares— Stash allows you to invest in fractional shares, meaning you can hold less than one complete share in your portfolio.
+This can come in handy with expensive stocks that can cost more than $100 per share.

-- Education — Stash provides in-app and email education to help investors learn the basics.
+- Educational Resources — Stash provides in-app, on the web, and email education that can help investors learn the basics.

 - Security— Stash is a Registered Investment Advisor and is regulated by the Securities and Exchange Commission (SEC).
 The app uses 256-bit bank-grade encryption to secure your information.
 It also uses a secure sockets layer (SSL) to protect information sent between Stash and its servers.
-Also, Stash does not store your bank login information.

-- Auto Stash — Set scheduled times to make deposits into your Stash Invest account.
+- Auto Stash — Users can invest on autopilot with scheduled times to make deposits into your Stash account.

-- Custodial Accounts — You can open and maintain a Stash account on behalf of a loved under 18.
-This is a good opportunity to get a child or grandchild interested in investing and in letting compound interest work its magic.
+- Custodial Accounts — You can open and maintain an investment account for kids on behalf of an individual under 18.
+This custodial account is offered in the Stash+ Plan.
+This could be a good opportunity to give a child or grandchild interested in investing a head start on generating compound interest..

-- Stash Debit — Stash now offers a bank account with a debit card issued by Green Dot Bank.
+- Stock-Back® Card — Stash offers a bank account with a debit card issued by Green Dot Bank called the Stock-Back® Card.
 There are no fees for this account — including overdraft fees.
-Plus, with a Stash Debit account, you can earn fractional shares of a retail company when you use your card to purchase from that retailer.
+Plus, with a Stock-Back® Card, you can earn fractional shares of investments when you use your card.

-- Partitions — Stash's budgeting tool helps investors organize their savings to meet different expenses and goals.
-This is reminiscent of the envelope budgeting method.
-You can move money in and out of partitions as needed.
+- Partitions/Goals — Stash isn’t just an investment platform.
+It also offers a budgeting tool that can help investors organize their savings to meet different expenses and goals.
+Based on the tried-and-true method of envelope budgeting, this tool allows you to move money in and out of partitions as needed.

 What Is Stash Invest?

-You can invest in what is most important to you, but Stash also provides you with personalized guidance and recommendations to help you along the way.
+With Stash, you can invest in what is most important to you, but it also provides you with personalized guidance and recommendations that can help you along the way.

 How Does Stash Invest Work?